AdamFarence/LocalFacts/AdamTODO.md

 # TO DO:

+Clean up the requirements.txt and deploy on render

 Figure out a cost-effective, yet accurate way to use AI to summarize the language of the bills.

 Figure out how to use the LegiScan API to pull down bill progress, without having to re-download the zip files.